-22) DDS301 Pre-Clinical Operative Dentistry I
+25) BDS301 Pre-Clinical Operative Dentistry I

 The main components of this course are the principles of cavity preparation for the currently available restorations according to their physical and manipulative characteristics and the steps of cavity restorations.
-The restorative department during the two semesters of the third year provides them.
+Amalgam restorative materials is the main emphasis in the practical part of this semester.